Joe-Collins-1986/Hangman/README.md

    <details>
       <summary style="font-weight:bold">Audio</summary>

-   Audio was selected on this project to enhance the user experience but as per best practice guidelines was defaulted to mute> This can be toggled on via the settings menu. <br>
+   Audio was selected on this project to enhance the user experience but as per best practice guidelines was defaulted to mute.
+This can be toggled on via the settings menu. <br>
-   The audio was selected from youtube clips which provided provided agreement for free usage.
-In several instances the audio clips where modified using Audacity to shorten them or remove background noise.
+   The audio was selected from YouTube clips which provided agreement for free usage.
+In several instances the audio clips were modified using Audacity to shorten them or remove background noise.
-   - Backgound music (opted not to apply this as it was likely to become menotonous and there would have been licencing issues to obtaining engaging music tracks).
+   - Background music (opted not to apply this as it was likely to become monotonous and there would have been licencing issues to obtaining engaging music tracks).
    - Sound on correct answer (https://www.youtube.com/watch?v=403gX7TnhTQ)
    - Sound on incorrect answer (https://www.youtube.com/watch?v=RZEsfS1rGyY) - modified using Audacity
    - Sound on getting word correct (https://www.youtube.com/watch?v=ytjxf9YNJ-0) - modified using Audacity